George-NG/dovecot-maildir-compress/README.md

 ```

 # TODO:
-- Add file autodetection, to be able to decompress compressed mails, no matter the compression type.
-Useful if we have mails not compressed with this script and/or multiple types.
 - Move the debug messages in a separate function, tidy up the code.
 Output debug to stderr instead of stdout.
 - Pass multiple dirs as arguments to the script
 - Fix the following line to use dirname or realpath instead of cd && pwd: